 A practical guide for developers and tech product teams: Learn how Dify’s two execution models—Agent and Workflow—power different types of AI workflows.
 Understand their differences and when to use which, so you can build more intelligent, more manageable AI automation systems.

-- Remembering user context
+- Remember user sessions

-- Making decisions across multiple interactions
+- Make decisions across multiple interactions

 So the real question is: Which one should you use?
 Can they work together?
 Are they overlapping?